 Recipients: No award in 2018

 The Paul P. Vouras Social Science Award, established by Paul P. Vouras ’51, is awarded annually to an outstanding student majoring in the social sciences.
-The recipient has proven excellence in the major, and breadth and strength in the program within the social sciences.
+The recipient has proven excellence in the major as well as breadth and strength in the program within the social sciences.

 Recipients: Rose Kendrick | Ashleigh Nongogo

-The Wisniewski Award for Academic Excellence & Creativity was established by Thomas Wisniewski, class of 1987.
+The Wisniewski Award for Academic Excellence and Creativity was established by Thomas Wisniewski ’87.
 The award recognizes a student who has displayed creativity and excellence in pursuit of their own original ideas and/or scholarship.

 Recipient: Camilo Posada Rodriguez